adityakak27/PaliGemma-VLM/README.md

 # PaliGemma-VLM
-This is a repository for the project where I recreate the PaliGemma Vision Language Model from scratch.
+This is a repository for the project where I recreate the PaliGemma Vision Language Model from scratch, following Umar Jamil on YouTube.